 Subject Code Subject Name Lectures (Periods) Tutorials (Periods) Practical (Periods)

+DATABASE

-CS T53 DATABASE MANAGEMENT 3 1 -
+CS T53 MANAGEMENT 3 1 -

 SYSTEMS

-- 1. To solve queries using Query languages - 2.
-To understand normalization concepts - 3.
-To understand concepts of transactions and concurrency control - 4.
-To understand database authorization and recovery concepts - 5.
+- 1. To appreciate the advantages of database systems over file processing systems - 2.
+To understand data modeling - 3.
+To design databases for an application domain - 4.
+To solve queries using Query languages - 5.
+To understand normalization concepts - 6.
+To understand concepts of transactions and concurrency control - 7.
+To understand database authorization and recovery concepts - 8.
 To understand indexing and hashing concepts